 Unfortunately, if your computer has never hibernated properly, it may not be compatible with Windows 7’s hibernate feature.
 While updated drivers may fix this problem in some cases, some computer manufacturers may not have gone to the effort to make everything work properly.

 This post was inspired by Jeffery Fabish’s excellent answer on MakeUseOf Answers – we wanted to bring the information to a wider audience.
-If you have a question or problem of your own, ask us on MakeUseOf Answers and our community will help you out!

 Have you ever run into hibernation issues with Windows 7?
 How did you fix them?
 Did you use a solution not mentioned here?
 Leave a comment and let us know!